Questions?

 Campus safety requires the active participation of all university community members, including employees, students, volunteers, program participants, and visitors.

 Criminal acts are contrary to the teachings of the university’s sponsoring institution, The Church of Jesus Christ of Latter-day Saints, and the Church Educational System Honor Code.
 As part of the university’s Clery Act compliance program, the university prohibits anyone from committing any criminal act within the Clery Act Geography.
-The university may take action under the law and university policies to address any criminal acts committed within BYU’s Clery Act Geography.
+The university may take action under the law and university policies to address any acts governed by this policy.

 Federal Campus Safety Laws